 TIP: We love doing some games between Easter dinner and dessert!

 We did this last year for the first time and had so much fun.
 And it kept my girls busy for a long while, which was a nice bonus!
+Find the full info on the Easter Snack Hunt here.

 What are your favorite Easter activities?
 I’d love to hear below in the comments!